Similan Islands Diving

 |+ Fantasy Reef

 Fantasy Reef is a great spot to enjoy the grandeur of underwater boulder formations that cover this huge area.
-Located on the west coast of Islands No. 8 - Koh Similan, the friendliest fish in the islands hang out here, including clown trigger fish, normally a difficult fish to approach, and cowtail rays in the sand.
+Located on the west coast of Island No. 8 - Koh Similan, the friendliest fish in the islands hang out here, including clown trigger fish, normally a difficult fish to approach, and cowtail rays in the sand.

 Please note that Fantasy Reef has been closed to all liveaboard diving charters since 1999.

 Located off the southern point of island no. 5, Hideaway is sometimes known as Barracuda Point.
-The complete Similan diving site which shows, at a glance, the different topographies that dominate the local seascape.
+The complete Similan site which shows, at a glance, the different topographies that dominate the local seascape.

 Starting out in the deeper water to the south of the dive site, you'll find some very spartan, isolated sunken boulders on the sandy sea bed.
 Not much breaks the feeling of isolation here save for a few dark green branching cup corals, clinging grimly to the boulder surfaces, and the occassional burst of action as a blue-spot stingray sparks into life as it is disturbed and darts away.
 Most of the colour available here is provided by the solitary clown triggerfish, exploring the rocks.